 The success control takes place in form of a written examination (60 min) during the semester break (according to §4(2), 1 SPO).
 If the number of participants is low, an oral examination (according to §4 (2), 2 SPO) may also be offered.

-Information Systems in Logistics and Supply Chain Management 2118094, SS 2021, 2 SWS, Language: German, Open in study portal
+Information Systems in Logistics and Supply Chain Management

 Stadtler, Kilger: Supply Chain Management and Advanced Planning, Springer, 4.
 Auflage 2008